alexandrobs/test-api-rest-assured/README.md

 # test-api-rest-assured
-Testando API Rest com REST Assured e JUnit
+Testing Rest API with REST Assured and JUnit